bjacobel/slak/readme.md

 Features include:
 - TypeScript, for safe programming
-- TSLint and Prettier, to promote good code style
+- ESLint and Prettier, to promote good code style
 - Jest, for unit testing
 - TS-Node, for debugging
-- Webpack, to bundle your functions
+- ESBuild, to bundle your functions
 - Serverless, to manage deployment and provisioning
-- Node 12 LTS, for the fastest startup and execution possible
+- Node 20 LTS, for the fastest startup and execution possible
 - Builtin logging utils and project structure for getting moving fast

 ## Start a Slak project